-Achilles tendon disorders and injuries are diagnosed and treated by the GI Division of Premier Medical Group.
+Achilles tendon disorders and injuries are diagnosed and treated by the Podiatry Division of Premier Medical Group.

-Achilles tendon disorders and injuries are diagnosed and treated by the GI Division of Premier Medical Group.
+Achilles tendon disorders and injuries are diagnosed and treated by the Podiatry Division of Premier Medical Group.

 Achilles tendon disorders and injuries come in many forms.
 The most common include tendonitis, tendinosis, and partial tears or ruptures.
 These conditions fall under the umbrella term “tendinopathy,” which covers everything from pain and swelling to impaired function.